 I’m achieving great results with the Block Model – so I'm really happy with that!

-It is an honour to receive the first VU/City West Water Celebrating Women in STEM scholarship which also includes mentoring by CWW female staff."
+It is an honour to receive the first VU/City West Water Celebrating Women in STEM scholarship which also includes mentoring by City West Water female staff."